hossomi/kss-kafka/README.md

 # KSS - Kafka
-A knowledge sharing session on Kafka
+A knowledge sharing session on Kafka: making a simple chat.